 H.B.
-No. 1625, known as the Kevin Alexis Ramirez Vasquez Act, aims to enhance penalties for offenses related to passing certain vehicles and introduces new criminal offenses.
-The bill amends Section 521.292(a) of the Transportation Code to include additional grounds for license suspension, specifically for individuals who commit offenses under Sections 545.157(c)(1), (c)(2), (c)(3), or 545.421.
-Furthermore, it modifies Section 545.157(c) to increase the penalties for violations, establishing a fine range of $500 to $1,250 for a first offense, and escalating fines for subsequent offenses.
-Notably, it reclassifies certain violations resulting in bodily injury to another as a Class A misdemeanor or a state jail felony for repeat offenders.
+No. 1625, known as the Kevin Alexis Ramirez Vasquez Act, aims to enhance penalties for offenses related to passing certain vehicles.
+The bill amends the Transportation Code, specifically Section 521.292(a), to include new grounds for license suspension, such as committing offenses under Sections 545.157(c)(1), (c)(2), (c)(3), or 545.421.
+Additionally, it modifies Section 545.157(c) to increase the penalties for violations, establishing a fine range of $500 to $1,250 for a first offense, and escalating fines for subsequent offenses.
+Notably, it introduces a Class A misdemeanor charge for offenses resulting in a collision and a state jail felony for repeat offenders causing bodily injury.

 Statutes affected: Introduced: Transportation Code 521.292, Transportation Code 545.157 (Transportation Code 545, Transportation Code 521)